fiskaltrust/rollout-doc/middleware/README.md

 In this case, only the permissions for the required fiskaltrust servers need to be checked:

-- https://helipad.fiskaltrust.cloud/version (for downloading the cashbox and uploading the receipt data)
+- https://helipad.fiskaltrust.cloud/version (for downloading the CashBox and uploading the receipt data)
 - https://packages.fiskaltrust.cloud/version (for downloading the required software packages)
-- https://dc.services.visualstudio.com (for error reporting of cashbox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))
+- https://dc.services.visualstudio.com (for error reporting of CashBox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))

 must be reachable.
 To assist you in troubleshooting, we provide a [PowerShell Script](#script-to-check-the-firewall-permissions).
 The script must run without errors.

-#### The fiskaly Cloud TSE is used
+####the fiskaly cloudbased TSE  is used

 In this case, the permissions for the required fiskaltrust servers and the permissions for the fiskaly server must be checked:

-- https://helipad.fiskaltrust.cloud/version (to download the cashbox and upload the receipt data).
+- https://helipad.fiskaltrust.cloud/version (to download the CashBox and upload the receipt data).
 - https://packages.fiskaltrust.cloud/version (to download the required software packages)
-- https://dc.services.visualstudio.com (for error reporting of cashbox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))
+- https://dc.services.visualstudio.com (for error reporting of CashBox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))
-- https://kassensichv.io (to connect the SCU to the fiskaly Cloud TSE)
+- https://kassensichv.io (to connect the SCU tothe fiskaly cloudbased TSE )

 must be reachable.
 To assist with troubleshooting, we provide a [PowerShell Script](#script-to-check-the-firewall-permissions) for you.
 The script must run without errors.

-#### The swissbit Cloud TSE is used
+####the Swissbit cloudbased TSE  is used

-In this case, the permissions for the required fiskaltrust servers and the permissions for the swissbit server must be checked:
+In this case, the permissions for the required fiskaltrust servers and the permissions for the Swissbit server must be checked:

-- https://helipad.fiskaltrust.cloud/version (for downloading the cashbox and uploading the receipt data).
+- https://helipad.fiskaltrust.cloud/version (for downloading the CashBox and uploading the receipt data).
 - https://packages.fiskaltrust.cloud/version (to download the required software packages)
-- https://dc.services.visualstudio.com (for error reporting of cashbox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))
+- https://dc.services.visualstudio.com (for error reporting of CashBox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))
 - https://link.fiskaltrust.cloud/release-notes (redirect for the ft.Middleware to the FCC download)
-- https://downloads.fiskaltrust.cloud/downloads/info.html (to download the FCC needed to connect to the swissbit Cloud TSE)
+- https://downloads.fiskaltrust.cloud/downloads/info.html (to download the FCC needed to connect tothe Swissbit cloudbased TSE )
-- https://fiskal.cloud (for the FCC to connect to the swissbit Cloud TSE)
+- https://fiskal.cloud (for the FCC to connect tothe Swissbit cloudbased TSE )

 must be reachable.
 To assist you in troubleshooting, we provide a [PowerShell Script](#script-to-check-the-firewall-permissions).
 The script must run without errors.